fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -Context
-A dictionary to hold details about why Chaos is being started.
+This dictionary of key value pair can be used to store contextual information on current Chaos run.
+Maximum 100 key value pair are supported and the maximum size of each value is 4 KB.

 ```yaml
 Type: Dictionary<string, string>